vanhoordek/CV/README.md

 					<li>in vitro assessment studies related to probiotic properties</li>
 				</ul>
       <li>Supervising the work of lab technicians and students (Ph.D., master and bachelor level)</li>
-      <li>Teaching and training: e.g. microbiology, microbiological methods, gene technology, organic chemistry, food biotechnology, lab exercises</li>
+      <li>Teaching and training: e.g. microbiology, microbiological methods, food biotechnology, gene technology, organic chemistry, lab exercises</li>
       <li>Communicating on research orally and written</li>
-      <li>As a member of the Biosafety Committee I'm in control of correct practices in the lab, writing guidelines and performing risk analyses; my presence is required during audits</li>
+      <li>As a member of the biosafety committee I'm in control of correct practices in the lab, writing guidelines and performing risk analyses; my presence is required during audits</li>
     </ul>
 <br/>
   <li>Ph.D. in Biochemistry/Microbiology, Faculty of Sciences, Ghent University, 2004-2009<br/>